 AAR reports mixed volumes for February

-The Association of American Railroads (AAR) reported this week that carload and intermodal volumes were mixed in February.
+The Association of American Railroads (AAR) reported that United States rail carload and intermodal volumes were mixed for the month of February.

 Subscribe to Logistics Management Magazine!Subscribe today.
 It's FREE!